Benjamin C. Li, MD, MBA

 Area of Clinical Practice

-I am a radiation oncologist who sees patients at the South Lake Union Clinic.
+I am a radiation oncologist who sees patients at the Sloan Clinic and Fred Hutch at UW Medicine - Northwest.

-I have led the development of curricula and the study of radiation oncology training programs for providers, helping clinics around the globe implement high-quality stereotactic radiotherapy (SRS/SBRT) for the treatment of central nervous system and spine tumors.
-I have similarly been involved in training programs focusing on 3D-conformal (3D-CRT) and intensity-modulated radiotherapy (IMRT) techniques that are commonly used for the treatment of breast cancer.
-I have been involved in collaborative studies looking at outcomes with novel uses of SRS in the treatment of brain metastases and continue to work on making this type of treatment more accessible.
+I lead the development of curricula and the study of free radiation oncology training programs for all professionals in radiation oncology, helping clinics around the globe implement high-quality radiotherapy.
+These programs have focused on 3D-conformal (3D-CRT) and intensity-modulated radiotherapy (IMRT) techniques that are commonly used for the treatment of breast cancer and other solid tumors, as well as stereotactic radiotherapy (SRS/SBRT) for the treatment of tumors involving the central nervous system, bone, or other sites.
+I have been involved in collaborative studies looking at outcomes with novel uses of SRS in the treatment of brain metastases and continue to work on making this type of treatment more accessible, as well as understanding what and how specifically we need to teach to improve care in different parts of the world.

 English